Storm Damage 911 Storm restoration, matched fast

 Stark County, IL

-Storm restoration in Wyoming
+Storm damage restoration in Wyoming

 Wyoming is a small city of about 1,300 people and the county seat of Stark County, which sits in the NWS Lincoln forecast zone - a region the National Weather Service identifies as part of the nation's primary belt for severe ice storms and freezing rain.
 The county has fifteen tornado records dating to 1950, including an F3 that hit Wyoming directly in May 1961, and the July 2024 derecho produced measured gusts of 105 mph near the Stark-Marshall County line while downed trees and power poles across Wyoming.
 Two-inch hail struck Toulon as recently as April 2026, and by total dollar impact, winter weather is the region's most damaging hazard - with heavy snow, blizzard conditions, and ice accumulation isolating rural townships and stripping structural capacity from roofs and older buildings throughout Stark County each winter.
 Storm Damage 911 connects Wyoming homeowners with vetted, licensed local pros for a free assessment.